loyjoy/academy/live/live.md

 ## How to use the Live Chat as agent
-Once the user enters the "Live Chat" process module, the agents receives a message in their Live section and can reply.
+Once the user enters the "Live Chat" process module, the agents receive a message in their Live section and can reply.
 Agents can use animations and lead the user to a certain experience or sub-process if needed.
-Important: Agents must go live and mark themselves as online to interact with users online.
+Important: Agents must go live and mark themselves as online to interact with users.
 [Watch our short Live chat demonstration video.](https://www.youtube.com/watch?v=FFMvH-iQWho)

 1. Go to the Live tab in the LoyJoy Cloud